knative/eventing-contrib/kafka/source/README.md

 To use KEDA the YAML file must have one of autoscaling annotations (such as minScale).

-Warning: do not give KafkaSource name longer than 4 characters as KEDA will add prefix to deployment name that already has UUID appended HAP can not be created if its name exceed 64 character name limit (keda-hpa-kafkasource-NAME-999036a8-af6e-4431-b671-d052842dddf1)
+Warning: temporary limitation - do not give KafkaSource name longer than 4 characters as KEDA will add prefix to deployment name that already has UUID appended HAP can not be created if its name exceed 64 character name limit (keda-hpa-kafkasource-SO_NAME-999036a8-af6e-4431-b671-d052842dddf1).
+For more details see https://github.com/kedacore/keda/issues/704

 Example: